X

 7. Grow sweet strawberries

-One of the best reasons for growing your own strawberries is the taste!
-There is nothing better than eating a ripe, sweet strawberry picked fresh from the garden.
+One of the best reasons for growing strawberries is the taste!
+Nothing is better than eating a ripe, sweet strawberry from the garden.
 However, when homegrown strawberries aren’t sweet, it is disappointing.
-There are a few things you can do to encourage sweet strawberries:

 • Check the pH level of your soil.
-(Ideal soil pH for strawberries is 5.5 – 6-8).
+Strawberries prefer slightly acidic soil, generally around 5.5 to 6.8.

 • Smaller types of strawberries tend to be sweeter than larger berries.